tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/功能实践/实现直播群功能_intl_en.md

 ## Use Cases

-#### On-screen comments for livestreaming
+#### On-screen comments for live streaming
- A livestreaming group (AVChatRoom) supports various message types, including on-screen comments, gifts, and likes.
-It can easily build a good chatting and interactive experience for livestreaming.
-It also supports on-screen comment moderation to protect your livestreams from sensitive words.
+ An audio-video group (AVChatRoom) supports various message types, including on-screen comments, gifts, and likes.
+It can easily build a good chatting and interactive experience for live streaming.
+It also supports on-screen comment moderation to protect your live streams from sensitive words.
 #### Influencer marketing
- A livestreaming group (AVChatRoom), when combined with business livestreaming, supports specific message types, such as likes, inquiries, and vouchers, helping you monetize your traffic.
+ An audio-video group (AVChatRoom), when combined with business live streaming, supports specific message types, such as likes, inquiries, and vouchers, helping you monetize your traffic.

 #### Teaching whiteboard
- A livestreaming group (AVChatRoom) provides capabilities, such as online classrooms, text messages, and pen motion sensing to support teaching scenarios, such as communication between teachers and students, pen motion saving, large classes, and small classes.
+ An audio-video group (AVChatRoom) provides capabilities, such as online classrooms, text messages, and pen motion sensing to support teaching scenarios, such as communication between teachers and students, pen motion saving, large classes, and small classes.

 ## Use limits
 - [Recalling messages](https://web.sdk.qcloud.com/im/doc/zh-cn/SDK.html#revokeMessage) is not supported.